DD-DeCaF/metabolica-ui/README.md

 In its default configuration, the development server expects a compatible API to run on `https://localhost/` (port 443).
 Please consult the API server documentation about how to do this.

 Development should follow [DTU Biosustain guidelines](https://github.com/biosustain/biosustain) with semantic commit messages.

+### Naming

+New Metabolica UI components should follow the `metabolica-{componentModuleName}` naming scheme for their NPM packages.
+Their GitHub repositories should follow the `metabolica-ui-{componentModuleName}` naming scheme.

+Any server-side code may use GitHub repositories using the `metabolica-{componentModuleName}` naming scheme.

 ## Documentation